 The authors and performers became symbols of the protest movement which lasted nearly a month

 Armenia’s Velvet Revolution was accompanied by a number of different forms of street art and performances.
-In Yerevan music was heard across the city, of all genres and for all tastes.
+In Yerevan, music of all genres and for all tastes was heard across the city.
 Posters, both written sloppily by hand and printed carefully with calligraphy were also present.
 We present you here with the most interesting and popular of the two forms of protest.

 The anthem of the revolution: ‘My step, the song of the citizens’